Make Your Plan to Vote

 - Fill it out and mail or deliver it to the Collin County Elections office

-- Deadline: Your application must be received by February 20, 2026
+- Deadline: Application must have been received by May 15, 2026

 Bring a Friend

-Every vote matters — especially in primaries where turnout is low.
+Runoff turnout is usually a fraction of the primary — every vote counts more.
 Share this page with someone who needs a voting plan.